dallaszkorben/reservia/amazonq-context/backend_context.md

-# Project Context for Amazon Q Sessions
+# Backend Context for Amazon Q

+> This document provides complete backend architecture context for Amazon Q to reproduce the project from scratch.

 ## Project Overview
 **Project Name**: Reservia - Resource Reservation Management System